THYROID DISORDERS AND SURGERY

 ANATOMY AND FUNCTION

 The thyroid gland is an organ located in the lower neck below the larynx and wraps around the trachea or windpipe.
 The gland is divided into right and left lobes connected in the middle by a band of tissue called the isthmus.
 A normal thyroid gland is not visible and may even be difficult to feel.
 The thyroid gland produces two types of thyroid hormone, T4 and T3.
 T4 is produced in greater quantities and is converted in the body to T3.
 T3 is the active hormone which affects our organs.
 The thyroid gland is controlled by a hormone called Thyroid Stimulating Hormone or TSH, which is produced by the pituitary gland located at the base of the brain.
 Thyroid Stimulating Hormone is produced in higher quantities when the pituitary gland senses low levels of thyroid hormone in the blood and it stops producing TSH when blood levels of thyroid hormone are high.
 In a normal person, TSH, T4, and T3 hormone levels should be within a narrow range and this condition, the normal condition, is called euthyroid.
 When too much T4 or T3 hormone is produced or exists in the body, a person is hyperthyroid; when levels are too low they are hypothyroid.
 TSH levels are low when a person is hyperthyroid because the high levels of T4 and T3 cause the pituitary gland to decrease the amount of TSH hormone production.
-When T4 or T3 blood levels are low, TSH is high, as the body tries to stimulate the thyroid gland to produce more hormone.
+When T4 or T3 blood levels are low, TSH is high, as the body tries to stimulate the thyroid gland to produce more hormones.
 In some cases a person has high or low TSH levels, but T4 and T3 are normal.
 This is considered sub-clinical disease and these people usually progress to true hyperthyroidism or hypothyroidism over time.

 Most abnormal thyroid conditions fit within two divisions: hormone abnormalities or thyroid masses and these conditions may be related as some thyroid masses may affect hormone levels.